KevJord76/portfolio-project-3/README.md

 <!--- Outline the user/site goals -->
 # User / Site Goals

-- Clear the terminal when appropriate
+- Clear the terminal when appropriate, I imported the os library to implement this requirement
 - Consistency of user messages provided to the player
 - Highlight to the player when they have made an invalid choice
 - Highlight to the player when they have entered an invalid character